fahimfoysal2/Web-Page-to-Image-Gallery/README.md

+# Web Image Gallery - Manga Reader
-# Better Image Viewer - Chrome Extension
+## Better Image Viewer - Chrome Extension

 This is a Chrome extension that allows you to view all the images from a web page in a better way.